Jos3f/Medical-Image-Segmentation-Study/README.md

 ## UNET

-The experiments using UNET can be run by firstly navigating to the folder called unet then calling either `python unet_experiment_004.py` or `python unet_experiment_039.py`
+The experiments using UNET can be run by firstly navigating to the folder called unet then calling either `python unet_experiment_004.py`, `python unet_experiment_039.py` or 'python unet_experiment_scilife.py'

 ## FCM